Travel Kuqa | Best Places to Visit in Xinjiang

 The mosque is tucked away in the middle of Kuqa’s Old City without any major signs to direct travelers.
 During my visit, I kept my eye out for the twin spires that poked above the surrounding buildings on the west side of the river.

-The inside of the mosque isn’t spectacular but I did enjoy getting views of the Kuqa Old City from the balcony to the east.
+The inside of the mosque isn’t spectacular but I did enjoy getting views of the Kuqa Old City (which is very similar to Kashgar’s Old City) from the balcony to the east.

 Carved into the side of sandstone mountains northwest of Kuqa, the Kizil Thousand Buddhist Caves is probably the most well-known destination in the area.